Resources

 The Northstar Digital Literacy Program offered through the Public Library System can help you build the skills needed to use a computer and the internet in daily life, employment, health and education.

-The State of Hawaiʻi Broadband and Digital Equity Office (HBDEO) supports and coordinates the statewide deployment of high speed internet access (broadband) to achieve the goals of digital equity and adoption for all Hawaiʻi residents.
-In 2024, HBDEO will play a role in administering the Digital Equity Capacity Grant funding that will be released by NTIA for implementation of the Hawaiʻi Digital Equity Plan.
+The State of Hawaiʻi Broadband Office (HiBO) supports and coordinates the statewide deployment of high speed internet access (broadband) to achieve the goals of digital equity and adoption for all Hawaiʻi residents.
+HiBO plays a lead role in administering the Digital Equity Capacity Grant funding that will be released by NTIA for implementation of the Hawaiʻi Digital Equity Plan.

 Pacific Basin Telehealth Resource Center (PBTRC)